outshiningthateskimo/Actor-Phonebook-Manager-2022/README.md

 # Actor-Phonebook-Manager-2022

-First coding project.
+My first coding project.
 This project is a command-line agenda that stores and manages the phone numbers of 50 popular Hollywood actors.
 The script offers several functionalities for viewing, searching, adding, and editing within the phonebook.

+Hope you enjoy checking this out! :)

 ## Menu